-A Planning peer challenge offers you a flexible look at your service and provides the basis for substantive improvement without adding to your budget pressures.
+A peer challenge offers you an in-depth look at your service and provides a critical friend's view of your weaknesses and opportunities.

 The following five themes are the starting point but we will shape the process to fit your local circumstances.

 - How well is your planning service supporting local priority outcomes?

 - Is there a clear and locally-distinctive planning vision for the area together with a strategy that sets out how the council will address planning needs for sustainable communities, housing and the local economy?

 - How will the council enable citizens and communities to shape their localities in a way that meets their needs and aspirations?

 - Does the council provide a good service to users?

 - How will the council work with other councils, agencies and communities to coordinate where necessary and work productively?

 The challenge is tailored to meet the specific needs you have.
 The onsite phase of the challenge takes place over three days.
 The challenge will consist of the following stages: